ef

 Noun

-ef oblique singularm (oblique plural es, nominative singular es, nominative plural ef)
+ef oblique singularm or f (oblique plural es, nominative singular es, nominative plural ef)

 1. bee